May 29 – June 5, 2019 – Sol Duc Hot Springs to Quinault River

 After miles of undulating terrain that bent and wrapped, curved again, and seemed as much the same as different, we finally spotted our camp from a high ridge.
 The sleeves of winter’s snow were pulled back to reveal a small pond at the head of Rustler Creek (4365’).
 There was no avoiding camping there.

 That night under the stars, the Cascades frogs were mating.
-The sounds of excited couples so entertained us.
-How the western red-backed salamanders could stand them, I don’t know, but however much they croaked, we were as good as ‘croaked’ when our heads hit the mats.
+The sounds of excited couples so entertained us, but what really interested us was how the western red-backed salamanders could stand them.
+For us, our annoyance was muted.
+However much they croaked, we were as good as ‘croaked’ when our heads hit the mats.

 June 5th: Rustler Creek to the Quinault River